 Shares of the Company's Class B common stock are issuable only in connection with the issuance of Class B units of SLP.
 When a vested or unvested Class B unit is issued by SLP, the Company will issue the holder one share of its Class B common stock in exchange for the payment of its par value.
 Each share of the Company's Class B common stock will be redeemed for its par value and cancelled by the Company if the holder of the corresponding Class B unit exchanges or forfeits its Class B unit pursuant to the terms of the Second Amended and Restated Limited Partnership Agreement of SLP and the terms of the Silvercrest Asset Management Group Inc. 2012 Equity Incentive Plan (the "2012 Equity Incentive Plan").
 The Company's Class B stockholders will be entitled to one vote for each share held of record on all matters submitted to a vote of the Company's stockholders.
 The Company's Class B stockholders will not participate in any dividends declared by the Company's board of directors.
-Upon the Company's Class B stockholders will of its assets, Class B stockholders only will be entitled to receive the par value of the Company's Class B common's Class B stockholders only will be assets, Class B stockholders only will be entitled to receive the par value of the Company's Class B common's Class B stockholders only will be assets, Class B stockholders only will be entitled to receive the par value of the Company's Class B common's Class B common stock.
+Upon the Company's liquidation, dissolution or winding-up, or the sale of all, or substantially all, of its assets, Class B stockholders only will be entitled to receive the par value of the Company's Class B common stock.